SAP/spartacus-docs/_pages/dev/styling-and-page-layout/directionality.md

 </html>
 ```

-The dir attribute can be added to multiple elements, but in Spartacus is only one direction begin added to the `html` element.

-The HTML dir attribute cascades the direction to all descendent elements, as well as to the CSS.
+The `dir` attribute can be added to multiple elements, but in Spartacus, only one direction is added, and that is to the `html` element.
+The HTML `dir` attribute then cascades the direction to all descendent elements, as well as to the CSS.

 The actual text and layout direction is driven by CSS.
-Modern CSS patterns and techniques are designed to work in a bi-directional setup.
+Modern CSS patterns and techniques are designed to work in a bidirectional setup.
 A good example is Flexbox, which uses logical locations for the layout, such as "start" and "end".
-Physical locations, such as "left" and "right" should be avoided as they do not support bi-directional layouts.
+Spatial locations, such as "left" and "right", should be avoided because they do not support bidirectional layouts.

-To control margins and paddings, the style layer is build with [logical properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties).
-Instead of writing physical oriented margins and padding, logical properties allow to write css rules that depend on the direction.
+To control margins and padding, the style layer is build with logical properties.
+Instead of writing spatially-oriented margins and padding, logical properties allow you to write CSS rules that depend on the direction.
 The following shows an example of such properties:

 ```css
 .sample-1 {